Dans-labs/dariah/docs/Components.md

 ###### tables eId fieldFragments

 ### Task
-Manages the display (readonly) of a single record.
+Manages the display (read-only) of a single record.
 It is used if no fields need to be edited.
 For editing records, [ItemEdit](#itemedit) is being used.